NIH Director Francis Collins Wins $1.3M Templeton Prize

 The last time Pew Research surveyed people about evolution in 2019, in fact, most Christians thought that humans evolved and that God had a hand in it.
 And in a recent poll from the National Association of Evangelical (NAE), leaders agreed that it is acceptable to have different views.
 “This is a not a salvation issue.
 Christians can disagree with how to interpret,” said Collins.
 “That’s encouraging.
 At the same time, there’s still a long way to go.”

 “Francis Collins and I don’t see eye to eye on some of the details about how science and Christianity fit together.
-But, he has always been willing to take the time to enter into gracious dialogue with me, publicly and one on one.” said Fuz Ranale, vice president of research and apologetics at Reasons To Believe, which promotes scientific evidence for an old earth but not human evolution.
+But, he has always been willing to take the time to enter into gracious dialogue with me, publicly and one on one.” said Fuz Ranale, vice president of research and apologetics at Reasons To Believe, which promotes scientific evidence for an old Earth but not human evolution.

 Ranale recalled meeting with Collins during a last-minute trip to Washington, DC.
 “His willingness to spend time with me when he didn’t have to demonstrated to me his genuine commitment to build bridges with people with differing perspectives than his,” Ranale said.